aws-samples/dynamic-image-handler-poc/README.md

 NOTE: This should deploy all the required infra components and the application.
 Use ALB DNS URL to verify the application.
 Use postman to process the image.
 Make sure, you pass the appropriate S3 bucket and image to succesfully process the images.

+#### Verification

+Access the application load balancer URL provided in CloudFormation Output console.
+Please follow the instructions provided in `Input/Output` section above to access the application thru Postman

 #### Cleanup